alphagov/notifications-admin/docs/index.md

 401 | {"result": "error", "message": "Unauthorized, authentication token must be provided"} | Authorisation header is missing from request
 401 | {"result": "error", "message": "Unauthorized, authentication bearer scheme must be used"} | Authorisation header is missing bearer
 403 | {"result": "error", "message": "Invalid token: signature"} | Unable to decode the JSON Web Token signature, due to missing claims
-403 | {"result": "error", "message": "Invalid credentials"} | Unable to find Service ID that was sent in the iss claim, no valid API for Service ID
+403 | {"result": "error", "message": "Invalid credentials"} | Service ID in the iss claim is incorrect or no valid API key for Service ID
 403 | {"result": "error", "message": "Invalid token: expired"} | Token is expired; there is a 30 second time limit

 ### Other error messages